cheezy/testgen/Readme.md

     testgen project <project_name>

-This command will create a project in the "<project_name>" directory with the files needed to begin developing cucumber features.
+This command will create a project in the <em>project_name</em> directory with the files needed to begin developing cucumber features.